nijinjose/nijinjose/README.md

-- 🔭 I’m currently involved in Applied ML and MLOps.
+- 🔭 I’m currently involved in Applied ML and MLOps and interested in mechanistic interpretability

 - 🌱 I’m currently learning to bring Intelligence and perception to solutions and systems.